orazz/RecipeFetchApp/README.md

 # Recipe Fetch App

 ### Description
 This application utilizes the MVVM (Model-View-ViewModel) pattern alongside the Clean Architecture.
-It is structured into three separate modules: Data and Domain.
+It is structured into two separate modules: Data and Domain.
 These modules are organized within a Monorepo setup, managed through Swift Package Manager, and all reside under a single package.

 ### Stack